Skip to main content

 Why is timing the release more important in fast-pitch than in baseball?

-The shorter pitching distance and lower release point in fast-pitch dramatically compress the hitter's reaction window compared to an overhand baseball delivery, so precise timing cues matter more.
+The shorter pitching distance and lower release point in fast-pitch sharply compress the hitter's reaction window compared to an overhand baseball delivery.
+As a result, precise timing cues matter more.

 Related guides & benchmarks